barumau/pandunia/english/dunia_pijin.md

     English:   I invite him to drink coffee.
     Pandunia:  mi cing ye yem kafe.
     Chinese:   Wǒ qǐng tā hē kāfēi. (我请他喝咖啡。)

+In Pandunia and Chinese, nouns can be singular or plural depending on surrounding words.
+There's no plural ending like -s in English.
+Also verbs are not conjugated.
+One word, **si**, is used instead of _am, is, are, was, were..._

+    English:   It is an apple.
+    Pandunia:  ye si pingo.
+    Chinese:   Tā shì píngguǒ. (他是苹果。)

+    English:   They are apples.
+    Pandunia:  yemen si pingo.
+    Chinese:   Tāmen shì píngguǒ. (他们是苹果。)

 ## Pandunia - a global language